ericcsinger/Powershell/Microsoft/SQL/Invoke-ECSSQLQuery/README.md

 There is also an optional timeout parameter that can be used for long running queries.
 Setting the parameter to 0 = no time out.
 Default is 30.

-For more information, contact the auther at http://ericcsinger.com
+For more information, contact the author at http://www.ericcsinger.com/powershell-scripting-invoke-ecssqlquery/

 The basic structure of the query is not mine, its borrowed from random websites out on the web.
 All I did was put it into a function.